To prepare entry-level registered dietitian nutritionists with a strong research base to become leaders in the fields of food, nutrition, and health.

-- 75% of employers will rate performance of alumni as above average or outstanding at one year post graduation.
+- 75% of employers will rate the performance of alumni as above average or outstanding at one- year post-graduation.

 Program Goal 2.
-Train dietetics professionals to become leaders in their chosen fields and aid in their development and professional growth.
+Prepare graduates to become leaders in their chosen fields and aid in their development and professional growth.

 Program Objectives for Goal 2: